-As at 31 December 2015, ICO did not have any securitisation positions in its balance sheet (Section 3, Title II, Chapter V, of the Solvency Regulation).
+As at 31 December 2016, ICO did not have any securitisation positions on its balance sheet (Part Three, Title II, Chapter V, of the Solvency Regulation).

-8.2 EXPOSURES IN SECURITISATION TRANSACTIONS AND AMOUNT OF SECURITISED ASSETS
+8.2 EXPOSURES IN SECURITISATION TRANSACTIONS AND AMOUNT OF SECURITISED

+ASSETS

-As at 31 December 2015, the Group had no securitisation transaction positions to which it might apply the treatment provided for in Chapter Four, Section Four, of the Solvency Circular for the purposes of calculating its own funds requirements for credit risk.
+As at 31 December 2016, the Group had no securitisation transaction positions to which it would apply the treatment provided for in Chapter Four, Section Four, of the Solvency Circular for the purposes of calculating its own funds requirements for credit risk.